 Fragmented Narratives shows two newly developed research-based works by Sharon Paz and Elianna Renner that comprise audio- and (interactive) video installation, as well as the presentation of materials.
 In their works, both artists deal with history and historical narrative and their omissions.
-These partially biographical approaches focus on Jewish history and the experience of anti-Semitism and racism, as well as the construction of history(ies) and memory in general.
+These partially biographical approaches focus on Jewish history and anti-Semitism and racism, as well as the construction of history(ies) and memory in general.

 Sharon Paz’s Dare to Dream is an interactive video installation that positions the viewer between reality and fiction.
 Based on research about the 1936 Olympic Games in Berlin, the work is dedicated to two women: the German-Jewish high jumper Gretel Bergmann and Leni Riefenstahl, producer of propaganda films during the Nazi era.
 Paz transfers their story with fictional characters into the present.
 The visitor can actively participate in the development of different storylines through choosing different response options offered by the interactive video.
 This also raises the question of who has the hegemony over historiography and the culture of memory.